Journey to Pascha

 Scripture Story

 As a review of the last session, read The Burial and Resurrection of Christ, and then go on to Christ is Risen.
+The texts are in the Resource section, in Section A: Children's Bible Stories, page 11 to page 13.

 4